 - 1. Any member entitled to attend and vote is entitled to appoint a proxy to attend, and, on a poll, to vote in their stead.
-A proxy need not also be a shareholder. - A member may appoint a proxy of their own choice.
+A proxy need not also be a shareholder. - 2.
+A member may appoint a proxy of their own choice.
 If such an appointment is made, delete the words "the Chairman of the Meeting" and insert the name of the person appointed proxy in the space provided. - 3.
 In the case of joint holders, the signatures of one of the holders will suffice but the names of the joint holders must be stated. - 4.
-To be valid, this form of proxy must reach Computershare Investor Services Limited, The Pavilions, Bridgwater Road, Bristol, BS99 6ZH by 11am on Tuesday 3 March 2020.
+To be valid, this form of proxy must reach Computershare Investor Services Limited, The Pavilions, Bridgwater Road, Bristol, BS99 6ZH by 11am on Friday 5 March 2021.

-FORM OF PROXY
+FORM OF PROXY GEIGER COUNTER LIMITED

-To be used for the thirteenth Annual General Meeting ("AGM") of the above named Company to be held at Ordnance House, 31 Pier Road, St Helier, Jersey, JE4 8PW at 11am on 5 March 2020.
+St Helier, Jersey, JE4 8PW at 11am on 9 March 2021.
 For the use of holders of ordinary shares.

-I/We
+I/We(Please use block letters)

 of

 (see Note(1))

-As my/our proxy to vote for me/us on my/our behalf at the tenth Annual General Meeting of the Company to be held at Ordnance House, 31 Pier Road, St Helier, Jersey, Channel Islands, JE4 8PW on 5 March 2020 and at any adjournment thereof.
+As my/our proxy to vote for me/us on my/our behalf at the tenth Annual General Meeting of the Company to be held at Ordnance House, 31 Pier Road, St Helier, Jersey, Channel Islands, JE4 8PW on 9 March 2021 and at any adjournment thereof.